EugenFreund/CoupleApp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Contact

-Feel free to reach out with any questions or suggestions.